orchi-ia/Mittsu/README.md

 ## Instructions

-To use this app, clone the Mittsu repository onto your desktop using the GitHub Desktop application or by
+To use this app, clone the Mittsu repository onto your desktop using the GitHub Desktop application or using the git `clone` command:

 ```python
 git clone https://github.com/orchi-ia/Mittsu.git